ethereum-optimism/OPerating-manual/manual.md

 Once posted on the form create a discussion thread in the Optimism [Discord](https://discord-gateway.optimism.io/) in the #gov-temp-check channel.
 To create a thread simply click the "+ Post" button and fill in your name, your projects name, and the link to your draft proposal.

+At the start of the Week 1, a governance administrator will create a Voting Cycle Roundup thread in the forum to collect all proposals that meet the requirements for committee review in Week 2.

+For a proposal to proceed to Week 2 (committee review), two delegates with >0.5% of the current votable token supply must give explicit approval on the discussion thread.
+Delegates may not approve their own proposals.
+Delegates may signal approval by pasting the following comment on the proposal discussion thread: *”I am an Optimism delegate [link to your [delegate commitment](https://gov.optimism.io/t/delegate-commitments/235)] with sufficient voting power and I believe this proposal is ready to move to a vote."*

+If a committee member approves a proposal to move to a vote, it is not an endorsement of that proposal by the associated committee.
+It simply signifies that the proposal should move to the next stage of the cycle.

-For a proposal to proceed to Week 2 (delegate feedback), the author must update [Draft] to [Review] by Tuesday at 19:00 GMT (12:00p PST).
+After a proposal has received two delegate approvals, the proposal author should update the proposal title from [Draft] to [Review] and add a link to their proposal in the Voting Cycle Roundup thread by the last day of Week 1 at 7pm GMT (12:00p PST).
 Authors should also include a summary of incorporated feedback as a comment on their proposal thread so future reviewers can understand the proposal’s progress.
 If feedback was gathered outside of the Forum (e.g. on Discord), proposal authors should include relevant links.

-#### **Week 2: Delegate feedback (`[Review]`)**

-In the second week, Token House delegates are expected to provide feedback on proposals that (a) meet the requirements outlined in the proposal template, and (b) that have received feedback from the temperature check.
-Proposal authors are expected to engage in good faith and update their proposal based on what they believe makes sense for their project and the Optimism community.

-At the start of the Review Week, a governance administrator will create a Voting Cycle Roundup thread to collect all proposals that are ready for voting in Week 3.

-For a proposal to proceed to Week 3 (voting), two delegates with >0.5% of the current votable token supply must give explicit approval on the discussion thread.
-Delegates may not approve their own proposals.
-Delegates may signal approval by pasting the comment on the proposal discussion thread: *”I am an Optimism delegate [link to your [delegate commitment](https://gov.optimism.io/t/delegate-commitments/235)] with sufficient voting power and I believe this proposal is ready to move to a vote."*

-If a committee member approves a proposal to move to a vote, it is not an endorsement of that proposal by the associated committee.
-It simply signifies that the proposal should move to the next stage of the voting cycle.

-After a proposal has received two delegate approvals, the proposal author should add a link to their proposal in the Voting Cycle Roundup thread.

-If a proposal author does not get explicit delegate approval or wants more time for feedback, they should return the proposal to the `[Draft]` stage and continue to seek feedback from the community.
+If a proposal author does not get explicit delegate approval or wants more time for feedback, they should continue to seek feedback from the community and submit an updated proposal in the next voting cycle.

+#### **Week 2: Committee Review (`[Review]`)**

+In the second week, committees will review all approved proposals listed on the Voting Cycle Roundup thread and publicly post their recommendations before the last day of Week 2 at 19:00 GMT (12:00p PST).

 #### **Week 3: Voting**

 In the third week, all delegates (including OP token holders who have self-delegated) are invited to vote on proposals on Snapshot.
-Proposals will be included in Snapshot only if they are (a) added to the Voting Cycle Roundup thread, and (b) have two approval comments from two delegates with >0.5% voting power.
+Proposals will be included in Snapshot only if they were (a) added to the Voting Cycle Roundup thread before the deadline, and (b) have two approval comments from two delegates with >0.5% voting power.
 Without explicit delegate approval, proposals will not move to a Snapshot vote.

 A Token House governance proposal is **approved** if it satisfies the following minimum vote thresholds:

 - **Quorum:** The minimum number of total OP votes required to be cast in connection with a proposal.
 Here, a quorum is measured as *a % of the total votable OP supply*.
 “Votable supply” is the total amount of OP that has been delegated, and therefore can participate in voting.
 The total votable OP supply will be determined based on a reasonable estimate provided by the Optimism Foundation prior to each Voting Cycle.
 OP votable supply will be included in each Voting Roundup Thread.
 - **Approval threshold:** The minimum number of OP votes required to be cast in favor of approving a proposal.
 The approval threshold for each proposal is measured as *% of votes cast to approve relative to the total number of votes cast in connection with a proposal*.

 **A snapshot to determine voting power** for each delegate will be taken at the commencement of a given voting period.
+The Foundation will only accept uncounted votes that are verifiable on-chain, but did not propagate to Snapshot.

 Depending on the Proposal Type, exact quorum and approval threshold requirements may vary.
 For more information, refer to the proposal types below.